Duelsol/BasicSpringMVC/README.md

 # BasicSpringMVC

-A demo of SpringMVC combined with other techniques, including:
+An application skeleton for SpringMVC project.

-Spring, MyBatis, Log4j2, jQuery, Bootstrap, DWR.
+Also combined with other techniques, including: Spring, MyBatis, Log4j2, jQuery, Bootstrap, DWR.